SDMStudio/SDMStudio.github.io/docs/tutorials/install.md

 ``` -->

-### Grid'5000 users
+### IV.
+Grid'5000 users

-Grid'5000 users can follow the procedure below to run experiments with GPUs on Grid'5000.
+The following contains few commands that could help Grid'5000 users in their use of *SDM'Studio* under this server.
+To run experiments with GPUs on Grid'5000, one could follow the procedure below.

 ::: details Procedure to follow on Grid'5000
 ```bash